What is the Function of Mitochondria | 10 Important Points

 Structure of mitochondria

-They are sac-like double membranes structures present in the cytoplasm of the cell.
+They are sac-like double membrane structures present in the cytoplasm of the cell.

 They can be seen only under an electron microscope.

 The inner compartment lies within the inner membrane.
-The outer compartment is in between outer membrane and inner membrane.
+The outer compartment is in between the outer membrane and the inner membrane.

-The inner compartment is also called as matrix and is surrounded by an inner mitochondrial membrane.
-This membrane is divided into several folds within which lies the matrix.
+The inner compartment is also called a matrix and is surrounded by an inner mitochondrial membrane.
+This membrane is divided into several folds, within which lies the matrix.
 The mitochondrial membrane also has permeability.
-Hence, the substances can move from matrix into the outer compartment and vice-versa.
+Hence, the substances can move from the matrix into the outer compartment and vice-versa.

-The folding on the inner membrane is termed as cristae which have elementary particles and some enzymes.
+The folding on the inner membrane is termed cristae, which have elementary particles and some enzymes.

 The enzymes on cristae and those in the matrix are involved in the production of energy through the breakdown of carbohydrates.